charantm7/cyber-security-hands-on-project/README.md

 1. Port Scanning:
 > The tool uses TCP connections to identify open ports on the target machine.
 2. OS Detection:
->> The TTL value from the response packet is analyzed:
+a.
+The TTL value from the response packet is analyzed:
-> TTL ≤ 64: Likely Linux-based OS.
+b.
+TTL ≤ 64: Likely Linux-based OS.
-> TTL > 64 and ≤ 128: Likely Windows-based OS.
+c.
+TTL > 64 and ≤ 128: Likely Windows-based OS.
-> TTL > 128: Unknown or other OS.
+d.
+TTL > 128: Unknown or other OS.

 ## Requirements: